25 Aug Sleep and Chronic Pain

 If you have had a long history of poor sleep your system may be primed for inflammation.
-In acute pain situation where you stub your toe, what you are experiencing is inflammation in local nerves telling your brain you have just injured yourself and you that you have pain.
-The chronic version of this, for example the back pain you have had for 20 years, looks a little different.
-Eventually the inflammation in the peripheral tissues, the area of the initial injury, is not as important anymore.
+In an acute pain situation where you stub your toe, what you are experiencing is inflammation in local nerves telling your brain you have just injured yourself and that you have pain.
+The chronic version of this, for example, the back pain you have had for 20 years, looks a little different.
+Eventually, the inflammation in the peripheral tissues, the area of the initial injury, is not as important anymore.
 The inflammation in the areas of the brain, associated with pain perception becomes the bigger problem.

 To drop off to sleep our nervous system has to calm down.
 If you have chronic pain you have a much more active nervous system.
 This can mean it is hard to fall asleep or can interfere with how deep a sleep you get.
-It is normal to wake up multiple times a night, however most people will roll over and go straight back to sleep without even realising it.
-People with chronic pain report waking up and noticing their pain leading in increased activity in their nervous system that has to calm down for them to get back to sleep.
+It is normal to wake up multiple times a night, however, most people will roll over and go straight back to sleep without even realising it.
+People with chronic pain report waking up and noticing their pain leading to increased activity in their nervous system that has to calm down for them to get back to sleep.

 Sleep and Hormones:

-Reduced sleep directly effects your cortisol levels which can in turn raise your blood sugar levels.
-This might be something to consider if you are have diabetes, struggling to get your blood sugar under control.
+Reduced sleep directly affects your cortisol levels which can in turn raise your blood sugar levels.
+This might be something to consider if you have diabetes, struggling to get your blood sugar under control.
 Working on your sleep habits may be an important piece of the puzzle you are missing out on.

 The positive impact of sleep:

 How to improve your sleep:

 - Get up at the same time each morning regardless of the sleep you had the night before.

 - Go to bed roughly around the same time each night